 Sugar Glider Licking Me

 In addition to grooming, licking is also a way for sugar gliders to bond with each other.
 Sugar gliders are social animals that live in groups in the wild.
 They form strong bonds with their fellow gliders through various behaviors, and licking is one of them.
 When a sugar glider licks you, it is essentially trying to establish a bond and show its affection towards you.
 It’s their way of saying, “You’re a part of my social group, and I care about you.”

-See also How To Calm A Sugar Glider
+See also Sugar Glider Nail Trimming Wheel

+Sugar Glider Licking Me